djgroen/flee/README.md

 * `mpirun -np <cores> python3 test_par.py -N 500000 -p adv-lowlat -d 10000 -t 10`

-## Multiscale Coupled Simulation (South Sudan)

-Multiscale Coupled Simulation can be performed using ssudan_mscalecity.py.
-The interface is as follows:

-For Micro simulation

-* `python3 ssudan_mscalecity.py 1`

-For Macro simulation

-* `python3 ssudan_mscalecity.py 0`

-The results will be stored in out directory which includes three sub directories; micro, macro, coupled.
-(The out directory and its sub directories must be created prior to simulation)

-To plot the results, the commands are:

-For Micro

-* `python3 plot-flee-output.py out/micro`

-For Macro

-* `python3 plot-flee-output.py out/macro`

 # Acknowledgements
 The development on Flee has been made possible through funding from the Horizon 2020 funded HiDALGO project (grant no. 824115, https://hidalgo-project.eu) and VECMA (grant no. 800925, https://www.vecma.eu).